aklinker1/vite-plugin-web-extension/packages/docs/guide/manual-setup.md

 import path from "node:path";

 export default defineConfig({
-  // Setting the root to src will remove the `src` directory from the output paths (`dist/popup.html` instead of `dist/src/popup.html`).
+  // Setting the root is options.
+In this case, setting it to src will remove the `src` directory
+  // from the output paths (`dist/popup.html` instead of `dist/src/popup.html`).
+This directly
-  // This effects the final URL pages and files are accessible from.
+  // effects the final URL pages and files are accessible from.
   root: "src",
   build: {
     outDir: path.resolve(__dirname, "dist"),